Adventure's End

 Adventure's End is a 1937 American adventure film directed by Arthur Lubin and starring John Wayne and Diana Gibson.
 It was distributed by Universal Pictures.
-The film is considered lost, as no prints are known to exist.
+A surviving print of Adventure's End is reported to be held by the Library of Congress.

-Premise
+Plot

 Duke Slade, a Pacific islands pearl diver, signs up to sail on a whaling vessel.
 Before they sail, Captain Drew marries Slade to his daughter Janet, to protect him against his first mate, Rand Husk.
 When the crew mutinies at sea, Slade sides with the captain.